Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Numerical experiments

 \subsection{Validation of the MFGs framework}

-\cite{lamotte2018morning} used a quadratic function for the network mean speed function.
-They use a trip-based macroscopic fundamental diagram (MFD) model \citep{leclercq2017dynamic} and not the generalized bathtub model.
+\cite{lamotte2018morning} used a quadratic function for the network mean speed function (detailed in \cite{lamotte2018congestion}).
+They use a trip-based macroscopic fundamental diagram (MFD) model \citep{lamotte2018morning, leclercq2017dynamic} and not the generalized bathtub model.
 However, both approaches share a common ground and produce similar results in terms of the traffic dynamics.
 Here, we apply our proposed framework with the exact same demand profile, the same parameters for the cost function, including a smooth approximation of the $\alpha$-$\beta$-$\gamma$ preference, modeled by the marginal utility of the time spent at home $h(t) = \alpha$, the marginal utility of time spent at work $w(t) = \frac{2+\gamma - \beta}{2} + \arctan(4(\bar{t}^i_a - t^i_a))\frac{\gamma+\beta}{\pi}$) and the same parameters for the mean speed function, i.e., the network capacity and free flow speed.
 The description of all simulation parameters are presented in Section 5.1 of \cite{lamotte2018morning}.
 Note that trip-lengths are uniformly distributed between 0 and 3.
 The solution method in \cite{lamotte2018morning} is conducted on a day-to-day basis using a selection method inspired by Method of Successive Average (MSA) and an optimization method based on the grid search (detailed in \cite{lamotte2016morning}). \newref{Table}{tab:Benchmark} compares the optimization results of this model with the one proposed in this paper based on MFGs.
 The results show that, considering the relative cost, the proposed MFGs method outperforms the previous approach by $5.6\%$.
 Interestingly, the improvements are much more significant considering the computational effort (the number of iterations) required to converge.
 Specifically, our numerical results show that the proposed MGFs approach requires $87\%$ less number of iterations to converge.
+The computation time of each iteration for the proposed method is approximately 3.5 times higher than the reference algorithm because of the MFG approximation.
+Therefore, the algorithm works $54\%$ faster than the reference algorithm.
 Note that the similarity of the solution quality in terms of the average cost and the total travel time shows that the MFGs framework is consistent with the existing method in the literature for the morning commute problem.